NASA's DART mission to deliberately crash into an asteroid: What you need to know

-Very soon, aboard SpaceX's Falcon 9 rocket, NASA's DART spacecraft will blast off into the cosmos.
+Soon, aboard a SpaceX Falcon 9 rocket, NASA's DART spacecraft will blast off into the cosmos.
 But this isn't any old spacecraft.
 Unlike beloved robotic explorers Lucy and the Parker Solar Probe, DART isn't going to send back scientific secrets of the universe.
 It's programmed to crash.

-DART, which stands for Double Asteroid Redirection Test, is NASA's test run of a futuristic planetary defense system that'll protect Earth from incoming asteroids by literally slamming spacecraft into them.
+DART (Double Asteroid Redirection Test) is NASA's test run of a futuristic planetary defense system intended to protect Earth from incoming asteroids by literally slamming spacecraft into them.

-Asteroids collide with our planet more often than you might think, ranging in size from refrigerators to automobiles.
+Asteroids, ranging in size from refrigerators to automobiles, collide with our planet more often than you might think.
 Usually, they aren't too menacing because most of the rock burns up in the atmosphere.
 But as you may recall, dinosaurs were wiped out nearly 66 million years ago by a massive one called Chicxulub.

 The goal of the DART mission is simple: NASA wants to understand if we can crash into an asteroid to prevent such a calamity from wiping us out.

 As a proof of principle, the spacecraft will strike a little asteroid called Dimorphos that's orbiting a larger asteroid, Didymos.
-The target asteroid is about as big as the Washington Monument is tall, and on impact, it's hoped the rock's trajectory and speed will be altered.
+The target asteroid is about as big as the Washington Monument is tall, and on impact, the team behind DART hopes that the rock's trajectory and speed will be altered.

 This particular floating rock doesn't pose a threat to our planet.
 But if DART is successful at knocking Dimorphos slightly off course, we'll know we may have a workable tactic for one day fending off asteroids that are actually dangerous.